Martha-eda/what-is-for-dinner/README.md

 # what-is-for-dinner
 This is a kids game

-Navigation
+Navigation:

-Frist enter your name in the popup box
+1.Frist enter your name in the popup box

-Then pick what you think is in the menu for diner
+2.Then pick what you think is in the menu for diner

-If you are not sure what to pick you can use the hint to help
+3.If you are not sure what to pick you can use the hint to help

-You can also pause the game
+4.You can also pause the game

-You have two tries
+5.You have two tries

-Win/Loss
+Win/Loss:

-when you pick the right food on the menu a popup box will let you know that you won
+1.When you pick the right food on the menu a popup box will let you know that you won

-when you pick the wrong food on the menu a popup box will let you know that you have one more trie
+2.When you pick the wrong food on the menu a popup box will let you know that you have one more trie